Data Protection enforcement in the UK has never looked so intimidating!

 In 2010, the Data Protection Act was strengthened such that it now carries penalties such as those below:

 - Fines of up to £500,000 for serious contraventions of the DPA

 - Prison Sentences for deliberate or negligent customer data leaks by individuals within an organisation.

-The ICO has recently acquired the statutory right to audit Government Departments.
+The ICO also has the statutory right to audit Government Departments.

-This power is expected to come into force in April 2010.
-The legislation (section 55A, DPA) states that the ICO may serve a data controller with an MPN if satisfied that:
+The DPA legislation updated in 2010 (section 55A, DPA) states that the ICO may serve a data controller with an MPN if satisfied that: